 Publishing & Editing Services

 At Hard Ball Press we work with writers to help develop your writing and story telling skills.
-Writers may ask HBP to publish their work, or they may hire HBP to provide editing and design services that enable you to self-publish your book.
-If you decide to self-publish, we will provide the personal assistance that results in a professional looking book you can be proud of, and for the lowest rates in the industry.
+If we do not go on to publish their work, we can provide the personal editing and design services that gives the self-published author a pro-fessional looking book you can be proud of, and for the lowest rates in the industry.

 Above all, we are activists promoting worker-writers so that we can counter the rabid, anti-working class narratives produced by the One Percenters with our own honest stories about work, family, community and social justice.